rajaneeshk90/logistics-rk/docs/implementation-guide/1_Logistics.md

 - REQUIRED.
 Any form that must be filled before receiving a quotation on a logistics service must be mapped to the `XInput` schema
 - REQUIRED.
 If the logistics service provider wants to group its services under a specific category, it must map each category to the `Category` schema
 - REQUIRED.
 Any order delivery information MUST be mapped to the `Fulfillment` schema.
 - REQUIRED.
-If the BPP does not want to respond to a search request, it MUST return a `ack.status` value equal to `NACK`
+If the BPP does not want to respond to a search request, it MUST return an acknowledgement with the `ack.status` value equal to `NACK`
 - RECOMMENDED.
 Upon receiving a `search` request, the BPP SHOULD return a catalog that best matches the intent.
 This can be done by indexing the catalog against the various probable paths in the `Intent` schema relevant to typical logistics use cases

 ### 1.1.2 Recommendations for BAPs